Brauer groups of 1-motives: Introduction

 In Section \ref{proofmainTHM} we investigate Grothendieck's QUESTION for 1-motives and our answer is contained in Theorem \ref{mainTHM} which states that if $M=[u:X \rightarrow G]$ is 1-motive defined over a normal and noetherian scheme $S$ and if the extension $G$ underlying $M$ satisfies the generalized Theorem of the Cube for a prime number $\ell$ distinct from the residue characteristics of $S$, then the $\ell$-primary component of the kernel of the homomorphism $\HH^2_{\acute {e}t}(\epsilon):\HH^2_{\acute {e}t}(\cM,\GG_{m,\cM})\rightarrow \HH^2_{\acute {e}t}(S,\GG_{m,S})$ induced by the unit section $\epsilon : S \rightarrow M$ of $M,$ is contained in the Brauer group of $M$:

-We prove this result as follows: first we show this theorem for an extension of an abelian scheme by a torus recovering Hoobler's Theorem \cite[Thm 3.3]{Hoobler72} (Proposition \ref{mainThmG}).
-Then, using the effectiveness of the descent of Azumaya algebras and of $\GG_m$-gerbes with respect to the quotient map $\iota : G \to [G/X] \cong \cM ,$ we prove the required statement for $M$.
-We finish Section \ref{proofmainTHM} giving a positive answer to Grothendieck's QUESTION for $X$-torsors over an arbitrary noetherian scheme $S$ (Proposition \ref{Br(X[1])}) and for 1-motives (and so in particular for semi-abelian varieties) over an algebraically closed field (Corollary \ref{Br(M)}).
+We prove this result as follows: first we show this theorem for an extension of an abelian scheme by a torus using Hoobler's Theorem \cite[Thm 3.3]{Hoobler72} (Proposition \ref{mainThmG}).
+Then, thanks to the effectiveness of the descent of Azumaya algebras and of $\GG_m$-gerbes with respect to the quotient map $\iota : G \to [G/X] \cong \cM ,$ we get the required statement for $M$.
+We finish Section \ref{proofmainTHM} giving a positive answer to Grothendieck's QUESTION for 1-motives (and so in particular for semi-abelian varieties) over an algebraically closed field of characteristic zero (Corollary \ref{Br(M)}).

-The Picard stack $\cM$ associated to a 1-motive $M$ is not an algebraic stack!
-In the last years, several authors have worked with the Brauer group of stacks (see for example \cite{AM16}, \cite{EHKV01}, \cite{Lieblich08}) but they all focus for their applications to algebraic stacks.
-So far as we know, our paper is the first one which studies the Brauer group of a stack $\cM$ which is not algebraic.
-Moreover, the non algebraicity of the Picard stack $\cM$ has implied that we had to start from zero (notion of site associated to a stack, sheaf theory on a stack, ...) since we found no references in the literature.
+In the last years, several authors have worked with the Brauer group of stacks (see for example \cite{AM16}, \cite{EHKV01}, \cite{Lieblich08}) but most of them focus on algebraic or separated stacks.
+Moreover the techniques used in this paper are rather different from the ones used in \cite{AM16}, \cite{EHKV01}, \cite{Lieblich08}.
+Since the Picard stack associated to a 1-motive is not quasi-separated, we recall the theory of Brauer group of stacks.

-An important role in this paper is played by the 2-descent theory of gerbes for which we add Section \ref{descendatastacks}.
-We hope that this work will shed some light on the notion of ``descent" for higher categories.
+An important role in this paper is played by the 2-descent theory of gerbes for which we add an Appendix.